bradeyre/platinum-repairs/API_DOCUMENTATION.md

 ## Filtering Examples

 ### ✅ Included Tickets
-- **Platinum Repairs**: Any ticket with target status (regardless of technician)
-- **Device Doctor**: Tickets assigned to Marshal, Malvin, Francis, Ben, or unassigned
+- **Both PR and DD**: Tickets assigned to Marshal, Malvin, Francis, Ben, or unassigned
 - **Device Doctor**: Tickets with target status not assigned to excluded workshops

 ### ❌ Excluded Tickets
 - **Device Doctor**: Tickets assigned to Durban Workshop
 - **Device Doctor**: Tickets assigned to Cape Town Workshop
+- **Both PR and DD**: Tickets assigned to Thasveer or Shannon
-- **Device Doctor**: Tickets assigned to technicians not in the allowed list
+- **Both PR and DD**: Tickets assigned to technicians not in the allowed list
 - **Both**: Tickets with statuses other than the 5 target statuses

 ## Logging and Debugging